Fred Roggin: Career

 Roggin also has a national profile, doing occasional work for NBC Sports.
 He with triathletes Julie Moss and Mike Plant had the call for the tape delayed 1990 Escape from Alcatraz Triathlon.
 Also, he has become a regular during its coverage of the Olympics.
 At the 2006, 2010 and 2014 Winter Olympics, he hosted the daily coverage of curling, and at the 2004, 2008 and 2012 Summer Olympics, he was the anchor for boxing coverage from the venue, which aired on CNBC and Universal HD.
 He was also a play by play announcer on several National Football League telecasts before the network stopped coverage after Super Bowl XXXII in January 1998.

-Roggin joined KNBC in 1980, coming from KPNX in Phoenix, Arizona.
+Roggin joined KNBC in December 1980, coming from KPNX in Phoenix, Arizona.
 Prior to Phoenix, he was the sports anchor on KYEL-TV (now KYMA-DT), in Yuma, Arizona-El Centro, California (1977 to 1978), and for a brief period in 1978 with KVUE in Austin, Texas.
-He lives in Calabasas, California, with his wife Richel, a writer, along with their three children.
+He had lived in Calabasas, California, with his wife Richel, a writer, along with their three children.

 Roggin hosts a new sports-themed game show, The Challenge, which airs after NBC's Sunday Night Football telecasts locally on KNBC.
 For several years in the early 1990s, he hosted Roggin's Heroes, a collection of unusual sports highlights presented as a syndicated 30-minute show.
 Such clips still air as part of his new Sunday night program on KNBC.

 Roggin had also done taped sports scores and highlight recaps for NBC's early morning newscasts, which aired on NBC's Early Today and MSNBC's First Look, along with a separate segment for Morning Joe.
 Previously segments aired on CNBC's former early morning show Wake Up Call.

 He also co-hosted the interactive TV show GSN Live on GSN weekdays from 3 PM to 6 PM ET with Debra Skelton until he left the show on July 2, 2009 (and on occasion filled in for Alfonso Ribeiro from 12-3 PM ET).
 The show started on February 25, 2008.
 Roggin also started another one of his dreams in 2009, by presenting a game show called The Money List, which was recorded in the UK at The London Studios.
 The show was based on the United Kingdom's version of Who Dares Wins!.
 From 2009 - 2013, Roggin hosted the NBC show "The Filter with Fred Roggin" which also starred Melissa Rivers, Charlotte Laws, Debra Wilson, Leo Terrell and Amy Alkon.
 Roggin and the others discussed the news topics of the day.